theodric/FuckYouOneDrive/README.md

 * Spite - Microsoft forces this shit on you, infects every fucking file dialog with a OneDrive icon, and offers no direct way to remove it
 * OneDrive is^W^W^Wgreat but I don't use it
-* I already have Google Drive, ownCloud, Keybase, syncthing, and a regular rsync cronjob.
+* I already have Google Drive, nextCloud, Keybase, syncthing, and a regular rsync cronjob.
 I don't need the Microsoft Edge of cloud storage as well.

 ## Use